Taiwan tightens Russia export curbs, details tech rules - NewsBreak

 It said it had produced the list based upon what other allied countries were doing and that in total it covered 57 "controlled items".

-A U.S. official said last week that Taiwan’s TSMC, the world’s largest contract chipmaker, had exited the Russian market, cutting off the Moscow Center of SPARC Technologies’ access to Elbrus chips, which are widely used in Russian intelligence and military systems.
+A U.S. official said last week that Taiwan's TSMC (2330.TW), the world's largest contract chipmaker, had exited the Russian market, cutting off the Moscow Center of SPARC Technologies' (SPN.AX) access to Elbrus chips, which are widely used in Russian intelligence and military systems. read more

 Ukraine's plight has won broad public sympathy in Taiwan due to what many people view as the parallels between what it happening in the European country and what could happen if China ever uses force to bring the island it claims as its own territory under Chinese control.